 Easy Unisex Snood Pattern for Kids and Teens to Knit in a Weekend

-The easy snood knit pattern for kids and teens is my contribution to the Christmas in July Make Along with Underground Crafter.
+The easy snood knit pattern for kids and teens was my contribution to the Christmas in July Make Along with Underground Crafter, held during 2022.

-Without further ado.... here is my pattern - in the picture below a 9-year-old boy wears it (double-wrapped).
+Without further ado…. here is the knitted snood pattern – in the picture below a 9-year-old boy wears it (double-wrapped).

 Knit a Snood for Kids and Teens by easyonthetongue.com Easy Unisex Snood Pattern for Kids and Teens to Knit in a Weekend